 B2B SaaS Metrics That Matter

 Building a successful SaaS company requires obsessive focus on the right metrics.
-Here are the most critical KPIs for B2B SaaS businesses:
+Below are the most critical KPIs for B2B SaaS businesses.
+Also explore all the key terms in our SaaS glossary.

 Monthly Recurring Revenue (MRR) and Annual Recurring Revenue (ARR)

 MRR is the total recurring revenue you generate each month.
-ARR is MRR × 12.
-These are the foundational metrics for any SaaS business—they represent predictable, contracted revenue.
+Meanwhile, ARR is MRR × 12.
+Together, these are the foundational metrics for any SaaS business—they represent predictable, contracted revenue.

 Customer Acquisition Cost (CAC)

 CAC is the total cost to acquire a new customer, including sales and marketing expenses.
-Formula: (Total Sales + Marketing Spend) / New Customers Acquired.
+The formula is straightforward: (Total Sales + Marketing Spend) / New Customers Acquired.

 In 2026, CAC continues to rise across most B2B SaaS categories.
-The best companies counter this by improving conversion rates, reducing sales cycles, and implementing product-led growth.
+However, the best companies counter this by improving conversion rates, reducing sales cycles, and implementing product-led growth.

 Customer Lifetime Value (LTV)

 LTV estimates the total revenue you’ll generate from a customer over their entire relationship with your company.
-Formula: (Average Revenue Per Account × Gross Margin) / Monthly Churn Rate.
+The formula is: (Average Revenue Per Account × Gross Margin) / Monthly Churn Rate.

-The golden rule: LTV should be at least 3x CAC.
+Here is the golden rule: LTV should be at least 3x CAC.
 If it’s lower, you’re overspending on acquisition.
-If it’s 5x or higher, you have room to invest more aggressively in growth.
+Conversely, if it’s 5x or higher, you have room to invest more aggressively in growth.

 CAC Payback Period

 CAC payback is how long it takes to recover the cost of acquiring a customer through their subscription payments.
-Formula: CAC / (MRR per Customer × Gross Margin).
+The formula is: CAC / (MRR per Customer × Gross Margin).

 Best-in-class B2B SaaS companies target CAC payback under 12 months.
-Longer payback periods strain cash flow and make scaling difficult without significant external capital.
+Otherwise, longer payback periods strain cash flow and make scaling difficult without significant external capital.

 Net Revenue Retention (NRR)

 NRR measures revenue retention from your existing customer base, including expansions, downgrades, and churn.
-Formula: (Starting MRR + Expansion – Churn – Downgrades) / Starting MRR.
+The formula is: (Starting MRR + Expansion – Churn – Downgrades) / Starting MRR.

 An NRR of 120%+ is world-class.
-It means even if you stopped acquiring new customers entirely, your revenue would still grow 20% year-over-year from your existing base.
+In other words, even if you stopped acquiring new customers entirely, your revenue would still grow 20% year-over-year from your existing base.

 Churn Rate

 Churn is the percentage of customers (or revenue) lost each month.
 For B2B SaaS, gross revenue churn should be under 2% monthly (or under 20% annually).
-Lower is better.
+Naturally, lower is better.

 High churn is a red flag signaling poor product-market fit, inadequate onboarding, or weak customer success efforts.
-No amount of new customer acquisition can fix a leaky bucket.
+Ultimately, no amount of new customer acquisition can fix a leaky bucket.

 Why Build a B2B SaaS Business?